ccontrols/component-controls/README.md

 # Motivation

-This library is created by the technical co-founder of [AutomatedQA](http://automatedqa.com)/[SmartBear](https://smartbear.com), creator of [AQtime](https://smartbear.com/product/aqtime-pro/overview/), [TestComplete](https://smartbear.com/product/testcomplete/overview/), with 20+ years experience creating software development lifecyle products.
-It is to be expected the library will have a heavy testing/QA bias.

 -   Create a components development environment with testing as a first-class feature.
 -   Decouple the user interface from loading of the 'stories' = modular design.
--   Do not modify the source files at instrumentation time as much as possible to avoid random build/run-time errors.
+-   Do not modify the source files (both story and component files) at instrumentation-time as much as possible to avoid random build/run-time errors.
 Exception only where absolutely necessary, ie instrumenting coverage or performance profiling probes.
 -   Built-in [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) instrumentation module.
--   Ability to integrate with various user-interface shells - [storybook](https://storybook.js.org), [gatsby](https://www.gatsbyjs.org), [nextjs](https://nextjs.org).
+-   Ability to integrate with various build engines - [storybookjs](https://storybook.js.org), [gatsby](https://www.gatsbyjs.org), [nextjs](https://nextjs.org).
 -   Create and support open declarative story formats.

 # Inspiration

-There are many developments that have contribiuted to the creation of `component-controls`, and here we will list but a few of them:
+There are many developments that have contributed to the creation of `component-controls`, a few of them are:

--   [storybook](https://storybook.js.org) is the original system that helps teams to design, develop and test components.
+-   [storybook](https://storybook.js.org) is the original component development system that helps teams to design, develop and test components.
 The strong support for testing and the creation of an open [Component Story Format](https://github.com/storybookjs/csf) were an inspiration, as well as the [Storybook Addon Knobs](https://github.com/storybookjs/storybook/tree/next/addons/knobs) for providing configurable component properties.

--   [docz](https://www.docz.site) has a beautiful architecture and introduced open [gatsby](https://www.gatsbyjs.org) builds.
-This monorepo was heavily influenced by the `docz` project structure.
+-   [docz](https://www.docz.site) has a beautiful architecture and introduced non-proprietary [gatsby](https://www.gatsbyjs.org) build engine.
+This monorepo was also heavily influenced by the `docz` project repository structure.

 -   [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) advancements have been greatly responsible for making possible the parsing and analysis features of this library.

--   [blocks-ui](https://blocks-ui.com) is taking `AST` to a new level by generating and reverse-sing AST to create [react](https://reactjs.org) applications and has been an inspiraton for pushing the enveloppe on our own `AST` work.
+-   [blocks-ui](https://blocks-ui.com) is taking `AST` to a new level by generating and reversing AST to create [react](https://reactjs.org) applications and has been an inspiraton for pushing the enveloppe on our own `AST` work.

 -   [theme-ui](https://theme-ui.com) is the driving force for standardizing `react` theming and design systems. `theme-ui` is used by our project as the theming and components founding block.